A generalized tetrahedral property: Introduction

-The authors are indebted to C.~Sormani and J.~Portegies for very useful conversations and comments.
+The authors are indebted to C.~Sormani and J.~Portegies for very useful conversations and comments and to the anonymous referee for a very careful reading of the manuscript as well as several comments and suggestions which greatly improved its quality.
+They also wish to thank C. Sormani for the realization of Figure \ref{fig-r-big} and Figure \ref{fig-p-xy}.
 This material is based in part upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the second named author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2016 semester.
 The second named author also received partial support funded by C. Sormani's NSF Grant DMS - 1309360.
 The first named author was supported by a UCMEXUS-CONACYT postdoctoral grant ``Alexandrov geometry''.